 - Solution to the public IPv4 address exhaustion problem through the use of NAT44.
 The NAT44 function is only required at a single location within the architecture.

-- Solution to the private IPv4 address exhaustion problem through the use of overlapping private IPv4 addresses and softwire tunnel.
+- Solution to the private IPv4 address exhaustion problem through the use of overlapping private IPv4 addresses and softwires.

-- This solution requires only a single IPv4 or an IPv6 transport tunnel between the PDN Gateway and the Carrier Grade NAT, with the GRE (or alternative schemes, such as L2TPv3) encapsulation mode.
-This single GRE tunnel is used for carrying all the IP traffic belonging to all the UEs supported on that PDN Gateway.

 - This solution does not have any impact on the UE's roaming support.